 Being a healthy weight can reduce your risk of developing cancer.
 You can find out whether you are a healthy weight by using the BMI healthy weight calculator.

-You can find information and tips on how to start losing weight.
+You can also find information and tips on how to start losing weight.

 Drinking alcohol is known to increase your risk of some cancers, including:

-It is probably a cause of other cancers such as colorectal cancer in women and liver cancer.
+It is probably a cause of other cancers as well, such as colorectal cancer in women and liver cancer.

-"Regularly" means every day or on most days of the week.
-Use the alcohol unit calculator to find out how many units are in different alcoholic drinks.
+Use the drinks checker to find out how many units are in different alcoholic drinks.

 Lung cancer is responsible for around a quarter of cancer deaths in the UK, and 90% of lung cancer cases are related to smoking.